topologicalmedialab/deep-performance-dwelling-monitor/CONTRIBUTING.md

 Branch names should be a few descriptive words to help distinguish the branch by area of focus.
 Branch names must be in lowercase with dashes.

+Ideally, all branches should be related to a Github issue.

 ```
 // DO:
 name-of-feature